rjekker/i3-battery-popup/README.md

 ## Options

 - `-L` sets the percentage at which the first popup shows.
 Default is 10
-- `-l` : The percentage at which the second popup shows
+- `-l` : The percentage at which the second popup shows.
 Default: half of the percentage given by `-L`

 - `-m` : The message to show to the User